deirinberg/MDCalendarSelector/README.md

 MDCalendarSelector
 ==================

-Swift calendar component used in an app I created, [In the Loop](https://itunes.apple.com/us/app/in-loop-discover-nearby-events/id921923681?ls=1&mt=8), to select a range of dates
+Swift calendar component used in an app I created, [In the Loop](https://itunes.apple.com/us/app/in-loop-discover-nearby-events/id921923681?ls=1&mt=8), to select a range of dates.

 Integrating MDCalendar into a project only requires a few lines of code, and there are many ways to customize it.
 Only 3 files (found in the source folder) need to be added.
 An example project demonstrates this.